yuri-ktm/melonly-docs/public/markdown/1.x/mail.md

 % The above email will render `views/mail.welcome.melon.html` template.
 You can pass any variables to the template like we done it in view rendering.

 % Sending emails using this method is very similar.
-Instead of
+Instead of passing content as a string, you can create email instance:

 ```
 import { WelcomeEmail } from '../mail/welcome.email'